Trevor Moawad will deliver mindset message to Bellarmine on Jan. 4

 Continuing his research this year, Hanigan enrolled in physical education teacher Mary Campbell’s Sports Psychology class and asked Psychology teacher Jim Dempsey to serve as his mentor for his ongoing Capstone project, “Mindfulness in Athletics.”

 Hanigan scored big by working with these two educators.
 Campbell and Dempsey are both strong soccer coaches and also created together the first-ever leadership class and curriculum at Bellarmine.
-And Dempsey was instrumental in arranging this Wednesday’s renowned guest speaker.
+They are also proponents of mindfulness in all arenas of life, including athletics.

+“Mental skills can be practiced and improved in a similar manner that we work to improve our physical skills.
+Just as we want to create good physical habits, we want to create good habits with our thoughts as well.
+Our thoughts are one of the things in our lives we have 100 percent control of.
+We choose what type of attitude we are going to have each day and it impacts all of the interactions we have with others throughout the day.
+Professional athletes spend countless hours training their mind to enhance their sport performances, but all of these skills apply to our everyday lives as well.
+Sports simply provide one avenue for practicing these skills, but the ultimate performance is how we live our lives and I think we can all agree that we want that to be the best it can possibly be,” said Campbell.

+She continues, “I am excited for Trevor’s time with us and I think it is great timing for our community.
+As we start a new year and head toward the end of 1st semester, having the proper mindset will be very beneficial.
+It will help start us on the right track for accomplishing our goals for 2017 and help us overcome the stress, obstacles or setbacks we may experience along the way.”

 Dempsey explained, “Trevor, my wife, Megan, and I grew up in Lakewood together and participated in Lakewood area sports – especially soccer – together.
 In addition, Trevor graduated from Charles Wright Academy.
 He and I reconnected when I was working there and he would come to visit the school, and give a speech, or come out and watch a soccer practice on occasion when he returned to visit his family.
 We stayed in contact over the years as I would try to pick his brain for thoughts, methods and resources to help with my own coaching.